 - Topography and Landscape

 Topography and landscape sceneries as you come eye-to-eye with elephants.
 Just imagine photographing the largest of land animals with the highest free-standing mountain in the background in Amboseli National Park.
-For the bird lovers, you may marvel at Lake Nakuru flecked with thousands of flamingoes.
+For the bird lovers, you may marvel at Lake Nakuru flecked with thousands of flamingos.

 Surrounded by calderas and mountain ranges, the Great Rift Valley divides the country.
 To the east of this sweeping valley, visitors can climb the snow-cloaked equatorial peaks of Mount Kenya and fish for trout in crystal clear streams.
 Hell’s Gate National Park harbors obsidian caves and hisses with natural geysers and hot springs.
 To experience the romance of Kenya’s colorful colonial history captured in the film Out of Africa, head to Nairobi.